r4f4elSR/the_natural_method/README.md

+# The Natural Method

+This project is a digital reproduction of the book English By The Nature Method by Arthur Jensen, but with new phonetic transcriptions, obtained with toPhonetics.
+In this method, you learn the language without using translations, just the language itself.

 # Quartz v4

 > “[One] who works with the door open gets all kinds of interruptions, but [they] also occasionally gets clues as to what the world is and what might be important.” — Richard Hamming